Links on Android Authority may earn us a commission. Learn more.

-Ethernet vs Wi-Fi: pros and cons
+1. Ethernet vs Wi-Fi: pros and cons

 Wi-Fi is what most people use in the modern age of mobility.
 There are obvious reasons to go with a wireless connection, but some may prefer living without its limitations.
 Let’s go over what Wi-Fi can offer and what its drawbacks are.

 A wireless connection will always be more convenient for those who want to use mobile devices.
 A wireless connection allows you to move freely throughout the covered area while staying connected.

-Modern devices like smartphones, tablets, and some laptops don’t even offer the option to go with an Ethernet connection.
+Modern devices like smartphones, tablets, and most laptops don’t even offer the option to go with an Ethernet connection.
 In many instances, laptops require a dongle, which proves to be an inconvenience.
 Wi-Fi has become the standard for network connections, and very few products come with a wired-only option.

 Most Wi-Fi routers can handle dozens of connected devices at once.
 Some mesh routers can keep a wireless connection with well over 50 gadgets.
 Higher-end ones can do more, and with Wi-Fi 6 gaining popularity, the number of available wireless connections will continue to grow.
-This is a huge advantage over Ethernet, as most routers and modems only have a few ports for hardwired connections.
+This is a massive advantage over Ethernet, as most routers and modems only have a few ports for hardwired connections.

 Modern Wi-Fi technology makes it amazingly easy for the common Joe to set up and manage his network.
 Routers like Google’s Nest Wi-Fi can be controlled with a simple app in minutes.
 Ethernet requires skill, a more complicated cable installation, and setting up controls in more complex ways.

-Ethernet can transmit power!
+Electricity: Ethernet can transmit power!

 Again, this requires some technical know-how and installation time, but it’s a great advantage once you have everything set up.
 Using Wi-Fi requires constant power or a charged battery.
-Both of which can be inconvenient and require more on-going attention.
+Both of which can be inconvenient and require more ongoing attention.

 As many performance advantages as Ethernet has, it can be overkill.
-Unless you are truly taking advantage of it, using Ethernet can be like buying a gaming super computer just to check social media.
+Unless you are truly taking advantage of it, using Ethernet can be like buying a gaming supercomputer just to check social media.

-Unless you are truly taking advantage of it, using Ethernet can be like buying a super computer just to check social media.Edgar Cervantes
+Unless you are truly taking advantage of it, using Ethernet can be like buying a supercomputer just to check social media.Edgar Cervantes

 Without a specific need for it, leaving the comfort and convenience of Wi-Fi may bring you little to no improvements.

-Wi-Fi vs Ethernet for streaming
+3. Wi-Fi vs Ethernet for streaming

 Internet recommendations for 4K content:

 As you can see, those requirements are far below what both Ethernet and Wi-Fi can handle.
 You should be good to stream any video regardless of your preference, as long as your internet speeds are up to par.
-And according to the average global and USA speeds mentioned in the previous section, most people should have data speeds to spare.
+According to the average global and USA speeds mentioned in the previous section, most people should have data speeds to spare.

 Now, these data speed recommendations are for streaming 4K content.
 Your needs will be much less when streaming at lower resolutions.